pra1veenk/ppe-detect-sap/Documentation/Step1-Setup-SAPBTP-Subaccount/README.md

     ![plot](./images/aem-btp-plan.png)

-4. Add the email address for the user who is the subaccount administrator and then choose **Next**.
+4. Add the email address for the user who is the subaccount administrator, and then choose **Next**.
 **Note** The user must be a valid user in the Identity Authentication tenant that has a trust configuration established with the subaccount.
 Refer to Managing Security Administrators in Your Subaccount.(https://help.sap.com/docs/btp/sap-business-technology-platform/managing-security-administrators-in-your-subaccount-fsa)

     ![plot](./images/aem-btp-adminemail.png)

 5. Review the details and choose **Create**.

     ![plot](./images/aem-btp-finalscreen.png)

 ### 3. Set Up SAP HANA Cloud Instance